Organism groups

 Invertebrates

-Benthic invertebrates are a large and diverse organism group colonising all riverine bottom habitats and feeding on a great variety of food sources
+Benthic invertebrates are a large and diverse organism group colonising all riverine bottom habitats and feeding on a great variety of food sources.

 Fish

 Freshwater fish, as large organisms and top predators of riverine food webs, integrate larger spatial and temporal scales.
-They are particularly sensitive to habitat degradation

 Parasites